On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors

 3. Similarly to the proof of assertion 1, we consider the long exact sequence

 Since $H'(D)\cong \coprod H'(Y_i)$, it easily follows that the cokernel of $H'(a)$ is $\inli H'(Y_i)$, this gives the first part of the assertion.

-To prove its second part we should verify that $H'(a[1])$ is monomorphic (if either of the two additional assumption is fulfilled).
-We will write $B_i$ and $f_i$ for $H'(Y_i[1])$ and $H(\phi_i[1])$, respectively, whereas $H'(a[1])$ (that can certainly be expressed in terms of $\id_{B_i}$ and $f_i$) will be denoted by $h$.
+To prove its second part we should verify that $H'(a[1])$ is monomorphic (if either of the two additional assumptions is fulfilled).
+We will write $B_i$ and $f_i$ for $H'(Y_i[1])$ and $H'(\phi_i[1])$, respectively, whereas the morphism $H'(a[1])$ (that can certainly be expressed in terms of $\id_{B_i}$ and $f_i$) will be denoted by $h$.